-Congratulations on starting your journey to become one of the millions of birdwatchers across the globe!
-Apart from being a fun and exciting hobby for people of all ages, the physical and mental activity involved in birdwatching is good for your general wellbeing.
+Congratulations!
+You’ve begun your journey to become one of the millions of birdwatchers across the globe!
+Apart from being one of the most exciting and fun hobbies for people of all ages, the physical and mental benefits involved in birdwatching is so good for your general wellbeing.

 7 Steps To Start - Birdwatching For Beginners